With the cloud-managed services sector poised to reach US$116.2 billion by 2025, here’s a look at the 10 top cloud security companies.

-Cloud security is not only a hot commodity, but a necessary one — particularly when it comes to businesses increasing the adoption of cloud-managed services.
+Cloud security is not only a hot commodity, but a necessary one, and businesses are steadily increasing their adoption of services provided by the top cloud security companies.

 1. Amazon (NASDAQ:AMZN)

 Market cap: US$1.58 trillion

 This US ecommerce and cloud-computing giant has a broad spread of customers, from startups to established companies.
 Over the last decade or so, Amazon has built up a base of over a million customers worldwide.
 In 2015, it announced the launch of Amazon Wind and Solar Farms in order to power its cloud data centers.

 Amazon generates billions in revenue each quarter, and a portion of it comes from its Amazon Web Services (AWS) cloud segment.
 AWS provides computing power, database storage, content delivery and a number of other functionalities to assist business growth and scaling.
 Amazon stores information in its AWS data centers, which have security controls that include network firewalls, client-controlled encryption and real-time insight with security advisors.

 The second top cloud security company in the world is Microsoft, which also receives billions in revenue each quarter from its intelligent cloud services division.
 Microsoft Azure, its cloud platform, provides services to Internet of Things systems in combination with chip design through Azure Sphere, while Azure Stack is a newly launched application that allows users to have their data analyzed in real time.

 Microsoft is making its cloud systems compatible with open-source systems; it is also providing a host of artificial intelligence (AI) applications, including advanced data analytics, speech recognition and language translation through its Azure services.